-- 1. Acts intentionally committed for the purpose of preventing, and that do serve to prevent, an elder or dependent adult from receiving his or her mail or telephone calls. - 2.
-Telling a caller or prospective visitor that an elder or dependent adult is not present, or does not wish to talk with the caller, or does not wish to meet with the visitor where the statement is false, is contrary to the express wishes of the elder or the dependent adult, whether he or she is competent or not, and is made for the purpose of preventing the elder or dependent adult from having contact with family, friends, or concerned persons. - 3.
+- Acts intentionally committed for the purpose of preventing, and that do serve to prevent, an elder or dependent adult from receiving his or her mail or telephone calls. - Telling a caller or prospective visitor that an elder or dependent adult is not present, or does not wish to talk with the caller, or does not wish to meet with the visitor where the statement is false, is contrary to the express wishes of the elder or the dependent adult, whether he or she is competent or not, and is made for the purpose of preventing the elder or dependent adult from having contact with family, friends, or concerned persons. - 3.
 False imprisonment, as defined in Section 236 of the Penal Code. - 4.
 Physical restraint of an elder or dependent adult, for the purpose of preventing the elder or dependent adult from meeting with visitors. - (b) The acts set forth in subdivision (a) shall be subject to a rebuttable presumption that they do not constitute isolation if they are performed pursuant to the instructions of a physician and surgeon licensed to practice. medicine in the state, who is caring for the elder or dependent adult at the time the instructions are given, and who gives the instructions as part of his or her medical care. - (c) The acts set forth in subdivision (a) shall not constitute isolation if they are performed in response to a reasonably perceived threat of danger to property or physical safe.

-- (a) "Neglect" means either of the following: - 1.
-The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise. - 2.
-The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following: - 1.
-Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter. - 2.
-Failure to provide medical care for physical and mental health needs.
-No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - 3.
+- (a) "Neglect" means either of the following: - The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise. - 2.
+The negligent failure of an elder or dependent adult to exercise that degree of self care that a reasonable person in a like position would exercise. - (b) Neglect includes, but is not limited to, all of the following: - Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter. - Failure to provide medical care for physical and mental health needs.
+A person shall not be deemed neglected or abused for the sole reason that the person voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment. - 3.
 Failure to protect from health and safety hazards. - 4.
 Failure to prevent malnutrition or dehydration. - 5.
-Failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health.
+Substantial inability or failure of an elder or dependent adult to manage personal finances.